wesleymartinswine/fluxMigration/README.md

 # Flux MIgration

-Repository to test flux migration from Flux to Flux 2
+Repository to test flux migration from FluxV1 to FluxV2